-SUDEP Action held the first national Prevent21 Summit last weekend (2-3 November 2018), to tackle urgent issue of rising epilepsy deaths.
+SUDEP Action held the first national Prevent21 Summit on 2-3 November 2018, to tackle urgent issue of rising epilepsy deaths.

 Over 70 representatives across health, political, educational and allied epilepsy organisations, gathered for the two-day event at Corpus Christi College, Oxford.

 21 people die every week in the UK from an epilepsy related death and reports show that 42% of these deaths are potentially avoidable with things such as improved access to services and information, and better risk management.

 The Prevent21 Summit enabled key UK influencers and policy-makers to meet, discuss and find ways of collaboration to help prevent this needless loss of life.
 Poignantly highlighted by the bereaved supporter community of SUDEP Action, emphasised the devastation and crucial need for urgent action.

 The aims of the 2018 Prevent21 Summit were to: